iamdtang/skaterdav85.github.io/_posts/2017-02-18-managing-concurrency-in-angular-components-with-es6-generators.md

 So how can we do something similar with our Angular 1.5 components?

 First, I've created a base controller class to set flags in the `$onInit` and `$onDestroy` lifecycle hooks that indicate if the component has been destroyed or not.
 This class can be a base controller class for any component.
-You don't have to use ES6 classes if you don't want to, but I find it cleaner than doing inheritance with a regular constructor function.
+You don't have to use ES6 classes if you don't want to, but I find it cleaner than doing inheritance the ES3/ES5 way.

 ```js
 class ConcurrentController {